A Dark Truth: Plot

 As Jack drives to his home in the remote Canadian forest, Morgan (Deborah Kara Unger) sits shivering in her tub.
-Later, she goes to a hospital ribbon cutting ceremony where Renaldo confronts her as she gets into her limo, accusing Clearbec of murder and telling her his message is in the car.
+Later, she goes to a hospital ribbon-cutting ceremony where Renaldo confronts her as she gets into her limo, accusing Clearbec of murder and telling her his message is in the car.
 He shoots himself.
 Stunned and traumatized, she listens to a tape he left for her recording the gunshots and screams.
 He tells her that Francisco stole papers proving that Clearbec was involved in a typhus outbreak.
 The scene switches to Francisco and his family hiding in the jungle as General Aguilla hunts for them.
 He and his wife, Mia (Eva Longoria) argue briefly about leaving the dead behind.
 Francisco kills a soldier who pursues them.
 Renaldo reports that the soldiers got sick and began to execute everyone.
 Mia hands Francisco a gun and takes a rifle, using it shortly after to shoot another pursuing soldier.
 (Cuts away briefly to Jack explaining to a caller that he quit the CIA because he stopped believing the lies).

 At corporate headquarters, Tony and Bruce argue about General Aguilla's murder of civilians and Bruce orders Tony to do damage control and keep the carnage a secret.
 Morgan questions her brother, Bruce about what happened in Ecuador.
 He tells her that Renaldo was an anti-government reporter and nutcase.
 She tells him about the tape and asks again about what happened.
-He dismisses her concerns and tells her to go to lunch and do fund raisers and bad marriages.
+He dismisses her concerns and tells her to go to lunch and do fundraisers and bad marriages.
 He tells her to go home.
 Doug, an assistant, enters the office and tells Bruce that the secret will be kept but that Morgan is a problem.

 Cast

 Production

-Filming started in October 2011 and took place on location in Canada, shooting in North Bay, Ontario, Sudbury, Toronto, Atlanta, Georgia and Los Angeles, California.
+The filming started in October 2011 and took place on location in Canada, shooting in North Bay, Ontario, Sudbury, Toronto, Atlanta, Georgia and Los Angeles, California.
 The film was also shot in the Dominican Republic.

 Reception

 Critical response

 The film received negative reviews.
-On review aggregator website Rotten Tomatoes, A Dark Truth holds an approval rating of 8%, based on 13 reviews, with an average rating of 3.34/10.
+On review aggregator website Rotten Tomatoes, A Dark Truth holds an approval rating of 0%, based on 13 reviews, with an average rating of 3.34/10.
 Metacritic gave the film the 31%, sampled from 6 critics.